Americas Regional Seat

 Government Accountability Project (GAP – USA)’s mission is to promote corporate and government accountability by protecting whistleblowers, advancing occupational free speech, and empowering citizen activists.
 Founded in 1977, Government Accountability Project is the world’s leading whistleblower protection and advocacy organization.
 Located in Washington, DC, Government Accountability Project is a nonpartisan, public interest group.
 In addition to focusing on whistleblower support, it leads campaigns to enact whistleblower protection laws both domestically and internationally.

-Samantha Feinstein is the Staff Attorney and Deputy Director of the International Program at GAP.
+Samantha Feinstein, who currently serves as Vice Chair of the Coalition, is the Staff Attorney and Director of the International Program at GAP.
 She develops and advances whistleblower-rights legislation, represents whistleblower clients, and leads the international program.
 She leads and participates as a member in thirteen different international and US-coalitions reaching a network of hundreds of organizations working in the transparency, anti-corruption, whistleblower rights, and civil liberties spaces.
 She has over 19 years of experience – 11 working in international law and development including anti-corruption, international access to justice, good governance, human rights, and humanitarian aid, with a focus on supporting fundraising and competitive proposals.

 Before joining the Government Accountability Project, she worked at the American Bar Association (ABA) Section of International Law and the ABA Rule of Law Initiative.
 Samantha has also worked at various international development organizations including the International Rescue Committee where she managed their Middle East and their East and Central Africa refugee assistance programs, and Banyan Global where she worked as a consultant to help them win a multi-million-dollar USAID global gender project.
 She also worked in Brussels as Middle East Policy Advisor the Nirj Deva, UK Member of European Parliament (MEP) and Vice Chairman of the Development Committee.